 This is a 10-week course.
 We will be helping you discover a biblical understanding of addictive behaviors and provide an environment for you to learn to know the Christian God, who, if you want Him to, is able to transform your life.
 Even if He is someone you are not ready to get to know yet, come along and discover that there are principles that can really help in your fight to overcome your addictions.

-The next Recovery Course will begin on Thursday September 22, 6:30pm -9:30pm with a dinner served for a small contribution.
-This will be a 10 week course (excluding October 27th).
+The next Free!
+Recovery Course will begin on 18th January and finish on the 22nd March 6:30 pm – 9:30 pm, with a dinner served for a small contribution.
+This is a 10-week course.
 Join Anytime.

 WHO IS THE RECOVERY COURSE FOR?

 Are you struggling with an addiction to drugs, alcohol, pornography, sex, gambling, self-harming, over-eating or some other compulsive behavior that is spoiling your life?
 Are you living in a permanent cycle of shame and guilt after indulging?
 You are not alone.
 You could be a regular participant at church, a Christian.
 Do you feel as if you are living a double life?
 You might also be someone, who is seeking answers but haven’t found them yet.

 Spending a lot of time thinking about alcohol, drugs, pornography, food or some other mood-altering pastime; looking forward to using, planning life around using or planning for specific times of abstinence.

 Using in private; secretive use; feeling an urgency for the first use of drink/drugs/pornography etc.

 To obtain a lift, feel or buzz to change thoughts, feelings or behavior.

 Hiding the alcohol or drugs to ensure a readily available supply; planning money matters carefully in order to buy drink or drugs.